Electric arc: Uses

 Industrially, electric arcs are used for welding, plasma cutting, for electrical discharge machining, as an arc lamp in movie projectors, and spotlights in stage lighting.
 Electric arc furnaces are used to produce steel and other substances.
 Calcium carbide is made in this way as it requires a large amount of energy to promote an endothermic reaction (at temperatures of 2500 °C).

 Carbon arc lights were the first electric lights.
 They were used for street lights in the 19th century and for specialized applications such as searchlights until World War II.
-Today, low-pressure electric arcs are used in many applications.
+Today, electric arcs are used in many applications.
 For example, fluorescent tubes, mercury, sodium, and metal halide lamps are used for lighting; xenon arc lamps are used for movie projectors and theatrical spotlights.

 Formation of an intense electric arc, similar to a small-scale arc flash, is the foundation of exploding-bridgewire detonators.

-Electric arcs have been studied for electric propulsion of spacecraft.
+Electric arcs are used in arcjet, a form of electric propulsion of spacecraft.

 They are used in the laboratory for spectroscopy to create spectral emissions by intense heating of a sample of matter.